SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Introduction

 In the digital age, the demand for efficient image compression techniques has grown significantly with the exponential growth of digital images and the need for effective storage and transmission solutions.
 Lossless image compression, in particular, plays a crucial role in various applications, such as professional photography, medical imaging, and publications, where preserving the original image quality is paramount.
 Traditional image compression methods, such as PNG~\cite{boutell1997png}, JPEG-XL~\cite{alakuijala2019jpeg} and BPG~\cite{bellard2015bpg}, have made a significant impact in the past decade.
 However, due to the suboptimal manual design of these algorithms, the compression ratio of traditional image compression methods is often limited, leading to the need for more advanced techniques.

 Recently, learning-based image compression methods have gained popularity.
-Various learning-based lossy image compression~\cite{ lu2021transformer, he2021checkerboard, balle2016end, minnen2018joint, balle2018variational, he2022elic, jiang2023mlic, hu2020coarse, cheng2020learned, akbari2019dsslic, lee2018context} and lossless image compression~\cite{zhang2021iflow,hoogeboom2019integer,bai2024deep,mentzer2019practical,schiopu2019deep,mentzer2020learning,kingma2019bit, townsend2019hilloc,berg2020idf++,ho2019compression} have demonstrated superior performance over traditional methods in terms of compression ratio, image quality, and even speed.
-Most of these approaches assume a specific distribution for latent variables and pixel values, such as a Gaussian distribution~\cite{balle2018variational}, a discretized Gaussian mixture distribution~\cite{cheng2020learned}, or a discretized Logistic mixture distribution~\cite{salimans2017pixelcnn++}.
-They then employ an entropy model to predict the parameters of these distributions, aiming to approximate the true distribution of the variables.
-The core idea to improve the compression ratio in these methods is to predict the probability distributions of the pixel values in the image more accurately.
+They have demonstrated superior performance over traditional methods in terms of compression ratio, image quality, and even speed.
 State-of-the-art learning-based lossy and lossless image compression models commonly employ context models~\cite{minnen2018joint} and hyper-prior models~\cite{balle2018variational} to capture spatial correlation information.
 These models extract dependencies from images and feed them into an entropy model to estimate the probability distribution of latent variables or pixel values.
 However, most existing methods are based on the assumption that the distribution can be represented by a single entropy model, which is insufficient to capture the complex and diverse characteristics of real-world images.
 Generally, the prior distributions of an image vary across different semantic regions.
 For example, the texture of a road is typically smooth with low variance, whereas a tree exhibits complex, high-frequency patterns with significant variations in pixel intensity.
 Similarly, the color distribution of the sky and grass can differ significantly.
 In such cases, a single entropy model may not be able to accurately predict the distribution of pixel values, leading to suboptimal performance in terms of compression ratio.